PMP Exam Preparation (92 Blogs) Become a Certified Professional

 36. What is a WBS and how does it help in preparing a good plan?

-WBS stands for Work breakdown structure which is a very important step in preparing a good plan .
-As the name suggests, WBS is breaking up the project work into smaller and manageable parts which are known as work packages.
-WBS helps in preparing a good plan as it is integrated with cost, scope and schedule baselines which ensures that the project plans are going as planned.
+WBS stands for Work breakdown structure, which is a very important step in preparing a good plan.
+As the name suggests, WBS breaks up the project work into smaller and more manageable parts, which are known as work packages.
+WBS helps in preparing a good plan as it is integrated with cost, scope, and schedule baselines, which ensures that the project plans are going as planned.

-So instead of planning for the entire project, it would be easier and more efficient to break the project into parts and then plan for those individual parts.
-So it will be easier to plan and even when there is a problem, it is easier to identify and solve the problem.
-A good WBS helps to achieve optimal results and leads to development of an robust and accurate plan.
+Instead of planning for the entire project, it would be easier and more efficient to break the project into parts and then plan for those individual parts.
+This would make planning easier, and even when there is a problem, it would be easier to identify and solve it.
+A good WBS helps to achieve optimal results and leads to the development of a robust and accurate plan.

-Planned Value: Planned value is the budget which is authorized to an activity or work breakdown structure (WBS).
-This planned value can be allocated in various phases over the lifetime of the project.
+Planned Value: Planned value is the budget authorized for an activity or work breakdown structure (WBS).
+This planned value can be allocated in various phases over the project’s lifetime.

 To calculate Planned Value (PV) use the relation: